austindyoung/front-stage/README.md

 comparator:

-Comparator for sorting of results list
+Comparator for sorting of results list.

 unique: